Charlotte Convention Center

 - The CRVA, across all venues, averages approximately 10 tons of food and food prep to the compost program annually.

-- The Charlotte Convention Center composts all organic and disposable materials collected in BOH (Back of House), reducing unnecessary landfill usage.
+- Center composts all organic and disposable materials collected in BOH (Back of House), reducing unnecessary landfill usage.

 - Our culinary team partners with ‘Stew of Sustainability’ and Second Harvest Food Bank of the Metrolina to repackage, freeze and donate any untouched, leftover food.